PTParta/nba_stat_app/info/specification.md

    then the maximum allowed connections to Atlas MongoDB can be reached quite quickly.
 The limit for cluster tier M2 is 500 connections.
 EDIT: THIS IS NOT A VALID POINT SINCE I THINK A CONNECTION MEANS A QUERY FROM USER AND IT'S NOT NEEDED TO HANDLE THOSE IN THE APP.
 ATLAS MONGODB TAKES CARE OF IT.

+## Features to do

+ - Moving averages to the stats: https://stackoverflow.com/questions/19981713/html5-js-chart-with-moving-average